You need to see DPS gear in action. Get a live demo with our engineers.

-A single, small problem can multiply into serious service interruptions or accidents.
+A single, small problem in your critical infrastructure can multiply into serious service interruptions or accidents.
 This potentially results in endangered lives and millions in downtime costs, repairs, fines, and lawsuits.
-SCADA (Supervisory Control And Data Acquisition) networks allow remote monitoring of failure conditions in complex systems.
+Supervisory Control And Data Acquisition (SCADA) systems allow remote train monitoring and control systems which provide visibility of failure conditions in complex systems.
 As such, SCADA applications in railways are a critical component of your efficient operation.

-SCADA applications in railways are a critical component of your efficient operation.
+SCADA applications in railway monitoring systems are a critical component of your efficient transport system operation.

 SCADA networks are comprised of physical remote units, which collect details about locations throughout a railway's network.
 These remote terminal units (RTUs) are equipped with alarm points or inputs.
 When an input returns information containing a value outside of safe established parameters, the RTU sends an alert to a central unit, known as a master station.